SPR has conducted many projects focused on issues involving or affecting

 Development Canada Youth Internship Program).
 Surveys examined the experiences

-of over 250 participating employers and young women and dealt with such topics
+of over 250 participating employers and young women and dealt with

-as course assessments, on-the-job experiences, impacts in work attitudes,
+course assessments, on-the-job experiences,

 and attitudes towards women in construction and careers in construction.